Encyclopedia

 Podokesaurus

-“`html Podokesaurus Podokesaurus (poe-DOKE-ee-SAWR-us; “swift-footed lizard of Holyoke”) Podokesaurus is a genus of small carnivorous theropod dinosaur that lived during the Early Jurassic period, approximately 200 to 190 million years ago.
+Podokesaurus Podokesaurus (poe-DOKE-ee-SAWR-us; “swift-footed lizard of Holyoke”) Podokesaurus is a genus of small carnivorous theropod dinosaur that lived during the Early Jurassic period, approximately 200 to 190 million years ago.
 Its fossils were discovered in Massachusetts, USA.
-The name refers to its agile build and the location near Mount Holyoke College where it was
+The name refers to its agile build and the location near Mount Holyoke College where it was found.

 Podokesaurus Read Post »